 How can I obtain a duplicate Attorney Admission Certificate or Certificate of Good Standing from the court?

-No; however, effective November 1, 2020, the court will begin charging a triennial fee of $45.00.
+Yes.
+Effective November 1, 2020, the court will began charging a triennial fee of $45.00.
 This fee is applicable to all admitted attorneys (excluding government, public defenders, and pro hac vice) who have been admitted for at least three years.
 The renewal fee will be charged every three years from the date of admission.

 All correspondence and pleadings sent to the court must contain the bar roll number.
 This number is to be placed by your name in the signature block.